policymind/town_bylaws/README.md

  - bash

+### Current findings:
+ - 130 out of 349 municipalities/towns in MA use ecode360 to host their bylaws
+ - ecode360 looks _very_ scrapeable
+ - scrape ecode360 links and save to file in s3 bucket

 ### Goals:
  - Scrape:
    - [x] Write a script to scrape ma.gov's website to grab all 351 towns and links to their bylaws